mkazuyuki/mssql2017/traditional.md

 7. MSSQL Cluster Setup

-	7.1	Change the group and user permissions of the md mount point :
+	1. Change the group and user permissions of the md mount point

-	I.	sudo chown mssql /mssql/data/  ---------------------/mssql/data is md II.	sudo chgrp mssql /mssql/data/ -------------------------same as above III.
-Use mssql-conf to change the default data directory with the set command:
+		1. sudo chown mssql /mssql/data/  ---------------------/mssql/data is md
+		2. sudo chgrp mssql /mssql/data/ -------------------------same as above
+		3. Use mssql-conf to change the default data directory with the set command:
-	IV.	sudo /opt/mssql/bin/mssql-conf set filelocation.defaultdatadir /mssql/data
+		4. sudo /opt/mssql/bin/mssql-conf set filelocation.defaultdatadir /mssql/data
-	V.	Restart the SQL Server service:
+		5. Restart the SQL Server service:
-	VI.	sudo systemctl restart mssql-server
+		6. sudo systemctl restart mssql-server

 	To configure MSSQL Database server cluster we will configure its service with EXPRESSCLUSTER.
 Change the default path of the database to a path on the data partition.

-	7.2	Change the default master database file directory location :
+	2. Change the default master database file directory location

-	I.	Make a new mount point and use md if already exists .
+		1. Make a new mount point and use md if already exists .
-	II.
-Use mssql-conf to change the default master database directory for the master data:
+		2. Use mssql-conf to change the default master database directory for the master data:
-	III.	sudo /opt/mssql/bin/mssql-conf set filelocation.masterdatafile /mssql/data/master.mdf
+		3. sudo /opt/mssql/bin/mssql-conf set filelocation.masterdatafile /mssql/data/master.mdf
-	IV.	sudo /opt/mssql/bin/mssql-conf set filelocation.masterlogfile /mssql/data/mastlog.ldf
+		4. sudo /opt/mssql/bin/mssql-conf set filelocation.masterlogfile /mssql/data/mastlog.ldf

-	7.3	Move the master.mdf and master.ldf
+	3. Move the master.mdf and master.ldf

-	I.	Stop the Sql Server Service :
+		1. Stop the Sql Server Service :
-	II.	sudo systemctl stop mssql-server
+		2. sudo systemctl stop mssql-server
-	III.	sudo mv /var/opt/mssql/data/master.mdf /mssql/data/master.mdf
+		3. sudo mv /var/opt/mssql/data/master.mdf /mssql/data/master.mdf
-	IV.	sudo mv /var/opt/mssql/data/mastlog.ldf /mssql/data/mastlog.ldf
+		4. sudo mv /var/opt/mssql/data/mastlog.ldf /mssql/data/mastlog.ldf
-	V.	Start the Sql Service :
+		5. Start the Sql Service :
-	VI.	sudo systemctl start mssql-server
+		6. sudo systemctl start mssql-server

-	7.4	Cluster Configuration Setup
+	4. Cluster Configuration Setup
-	7.4.1	Adding a Service resource
+		Adding a Service resource
 		1. On Cluster Builder (Config Mode), in the tree view, under Groups, right-click failover and then click Add Resource.
 		2. In the "Group Resource Definitions" window, for Type, select execute resource from the pull-down box.
 For Name, use the default (exec).
 Click Next.
 		3. On next window, make sure "Follow the default dependency" check box is checked and click NEXT.
 		4. On next window "Recovery Operation at Deactivation Failure Detection", make the final action as "No Operation (deactivate next resource) and click NEXT.
 		5. In the next window edit the start.sh file and replace the source with source code shown at end of this document.
 		6. In the same window select the stop.sh file and edit the stop.sh file and replace the source with scripts shown as below and click FINISH.

 		Start Script

 		Stop Script

 8. Final deployment in a LAN Environment